-As one of the top 8 companies in the world, it’s no wonder that everyone pines to work for Google these days.
+As one of the top 8 companies in the world, it’s no wonder why everyone pines to work for Google these days.

 In 2018 alone, Google raked in a cool $136 billion.

-Imagine finding Google jobs that pay just a crumb from the smallest slice of that pie.
+Imagine finding Google jobs online that pay just a crumb from the smallest slice of that pie.

-While they don’t hire remotely for all of their highly sought after positions, it may surprise you to see the list of jobs at Google.
+While it doesn’t hire remotely for all of its highly sought-after positions, it may surprise you to see the list of jobs at Google.
 If you’re diligent, enjoy cracking codes, and are ready to take on some hard work, then this list of Google online jobs is for you.

 Before diving into the following list of Google jobs, consider this: working directly for Google is much like any other job.
 You wake up early in the morning, roll out of bed, and drive to an office to clock in.
 But don’t click the back button just yet!
 There are actual Google jobs from home for you to consider as well.

-Working for Google and working with Google are two separate ways to make money.
-In the first type of position, you’ll find yourself working as a W-2 employee, while in the second you’d be a self-employed independent contractor.
+Working for Google and working with Google are two separate ways to make money online.
+In the first type of position, you’ll find yourself working as a W-2 employee, while in the second you’d be a self-employed, independent contractor.

 Now that you understand the difference between working for vs. with Google, let’s dive into the job opportunities!